oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-uninstall.md

 ingress-nginx-nginx-ingress-default-backend   1/1     1            1           35d
 ```

-And next update them so the proxy will be added.
+And next update them so the proxy will be removed.

 - In the OCI Cloud shell type :